 It's going to be different strokes for different folks.
-Some people listen to music (relaxing music to get relaxed, heavy metal to get pumped), others meditate, others go to the gym.
-Try to visualize the situation and you performing your best in that situation.
+Some people listen to music (mellow music to get calm, heavy metal to get pumped), some meditate, and some go to the gym.
+Visualize the situation and you performing your best in that scenario.
 Whatever you do, the goal here is to achieve a state of confident relaxation.

 If things aren't going your way or someone is irritating you, just take a break.
-That way you don’t respond in an emotionally inappropriate way to what's bugging you.
-Use the break time to re-evaluate and consider how you can get back on the track you want
+This will keep you from responding in an emotionally inappropriate way to what's bugging you.
+Use the break time to reevaluate and consider how you can get back on the track you want

 There's always someone who can push your buttons.
-Merely knowing this is the case doesn't prevent those buttons from getting pushed.
+Merely knowing this doesn't prevent those buttons from getting pushed.
 Managing how you react when those buttons are pushed determines whether you or that someone else dictates the course of negotiations and the final outcome.

 For further education on emotional intelligence and the art of negotiation, you can download Wheeler's Negotiation 360 app.